 1936 Picking up where her late husband Florenz Ziegfeld left off, Billie Burke produces the Ziegfeld Follies of 1936 with Bob Hope, Fanny Brice, Josephine Baker, Eve Arden, and Judy Canova.
 It runs 227 performances at the Winter Garden.

-1957 Eugenia, starring Tallulah Bankhead, plays the Ambassador Theatre in New York.
+1957 Eugenia, starring Tallulah Bankhead, opens at the Ambassador Theatre.
 The Randolph Carter adaptation of Henry James' novel The Europeans plays only 12 performances.
 Herbert Machiz provides the brief direction.

 1958 Franklin Roosevelt's life at the family retreat of Campobello Island, Maine, is dramatized in Dore Schary's Sunrise at Campobello, which run 556 performances at the Cort Theatre.
 Ralph Bellamy plays FDR.
 Also in the cast in a minor role: James Earl Jones.